karlseguin/websocket.zig/readme.md

 const Handshake = websocket.Handshake;

-// Define a struct for "global" data passed into your websocket handler const Context = struct {
+// Define a struct for "global" data passed into your websocket handler
+// This is whatever you want.
+You pass it to `listen` and the library will
+// pass it back to your handler's `init`.
+For simple cases, this could be empty const Context = struct {

 };